jasenjackson/SRApD/README.md

 ### Step 2: Run SRApD.sh

 Once you have downloaded the accession list, you are ready to use SRApD.sh!
+Make sure SRApD.sh is in the sratoolkit/bin/ folder.
 In terminal, navigate to the file containing SRApD.sh You might enter the following for example:<br /><br />
 <b>cd /user/sratoolkit/bin</b><br />

 First, you will need to change the rights of the script so that you can use it.
 Type the following into terminal: <br /><br />